 In addition to assets, the statements of financial position will sometimes report a separate section for deferred outflows of resources.
 Deferred outflows or resources, represents a consumption of assets that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Corporation did not have any deferred outflows of resources at December 31, 2022.
+The Corporation did not have any deferred outflows of resources at December 31, 2023.

 In addition to liabilities, the statements of financial position will sometimes report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of assets that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
 For the Corporation, deferred inflows or resources included unavailable revenue.
 Unavailable revenue is reported only on the governmental fund balance sheet and represents grants not received within the available period.
+The Corporation did not have any deferred inflows of resources at December 31, 2023.